srinivassaitangudu/helpers1/docs/coding/all.write_unit_tests.how_to_guide.md

 - Function `get_secret` in `helpers/hsecret.py` is mocked
   - Pay attention on where is `get_secret` mocked:
-    - It is mocked in im_v2.ccxt.data.extract.extractor as “get_secret” is
+    - It is mocked in im_v2.ccxt.data.extract.extractor as "get_secret" is
       called there in function that is being tested
   - `@umock.patch.object(hsecret, "get_secret")` will not work as mocks are
     applied after all modules are loaded, hence the reason for using exact